Rules for Remi

 Gameplay

-After cards are dealt, the remaining deck is placed face-down in the center.
-The top card is turned face-up next to it as the discard pile.
+After cards are dealt, the remaining deck is placed face down in the center.
+The top card is turned face up next to it to start the discard pile.

 Your turn consists of:

-1. Draw a card: Take either the top card from the deck or discard pile
+- Draw a card: Take either the top card from the deck or the discard pile

-2. Lay down: If you've met the round's contract, you can lay down the combinations
+- Lay down: If you've met the round's contract, you can lay down your combinations

-3. Build: If you've laid down, you can add cards to your own or others' combinations
+- Build: If you've already laid down, you can add cards to your own or others' combinations

 Play continues clockwise until one player goes out by getting rid of all their cards.